 2. Don’t surprise the employee

 Indeed, firing unproductive workers with poor performance shouldn’t become a surprise for them (or to anyone else).
 Instead, you have to hold regular meetings and employee reviews in order to demonstrate the areas which need improvement and give expert recommendations.
-Besides, such meetings don’t have to be extremely formal; they just have to make unproductive employees appraise their work and refocus on its improving.
+Besides, such meetings don’t have to be extremely formal; they just have to make unproductive employees appraise their work and refocus on its improvement.

 Although legally, you may be able to fire the employee at any time, and for any legal reason, it’s definitely not a good way to operate the business.
 Terminating workers’ employment for their dissatisfying performance with no feedback would not do a great business practice.